-The Joint Committee may also choose to discuss how OY is operationally defined for the commercial and recreational sectors, as what might be considered optimal for one sector is not optimal for the other.
+One issue related to the possible development of an amendment is a discussion of how OY is operationally defined for the commercial and recreational sectors.
+In the past, there has been discussion by the Council regarding what might be considered optimal for one sector is not optimal for the other.
 Such a discussion could be beneficial in informing talks on revisiting allocation scenarios for dolphin, yellowtail snapper, and other species important to both sectors.